 - Conducting a group member orientation session prior to event day to communicate event logistics and safety procedures.

-- Ensuring the safe and effective clean up of their designated area.
+- Ensuring the safe and effective cleanup of the designated cleanup area.

 The personal safety of our volunteers is top priority.
 Risks will be minimized as much as possible.
 However, volunteers may come in contact with the following: